coder/docs/workspaces/preferences.md

 ## Linked accounts

-The **Linked Accounts** tab allows you to automatically provide your Coder SSH key to the Git service of your choice.
+The **Linked Accounts** tab allows you to automatically provide your Coder SSH public key to the Git service of your choice.
 You can then perform the Git actions in your Coder workspace and interact with the service (e.g., push changes).
+Your administrator must configure OAuth for this feature to work.

 ## Notifications